I unashamedly love Better Homes and Gardens Magazine!! 😀 Hubby has blessed me with a monthly subscription for the last several years, and I love it!

 Here’s a fresh new take on summer pasta I hope you’ll love.

-4 servings of spaghetti pasta — could be GF!
+4 servings of gluten free spaghetti pasta (I love liveGfree brand!)

 1 1/2 Tbsp.
 Parmesan cheese

 1/2 c. milk

 2 Tbsp. sour cream